 Moving our clocks in either direction alters our body’s natural time cue—light signaled to our brains through our eyes—for setting and resetting our 24-hour cycle.
 When we adjust our schedules, our circadian clock becomes out of sync.
 Light suppresses the secretion of the sleep-inducing substance melatonin.
 So, it is important to expose yourself to natural light during the daytime hours as much as possible.

 What happens when you don’t sleep?
 Not getting enough rest can interfere with your overall eye health.
 Your eyes need at least five hours of sleep per night to properly replenish.
 Without that replenishment, eyes cannot work at their full potential.
 A common side effect of sleep deprived eyes is eye spasms, known as myokymia.

-Whenever your sleep pattern is disrupted, either by DST or other reasons, over time lack of sleep can lead to serious vision problems, including popped blood vessels due to eye strain.
-A lack of sleep can cause dry eye syndrome, a condition when tears do not lubricate your eyes adequately.
+Whenever your sleep pattern is disrupted, either by DST or other reasons, lack of sleep can lead to serious vision problems, including dark circles under the eyes due to swelling (this usually disperses with proper rest).
+It can cause dry eye syndrome, a condition when tears do not lubricate your eyes adequately.
 When dry eye sets in, you can experience symptoms of pain, light sensitivity, itching, redness, or even blurred vision.

 DST is much like jet lag, and the older you are the harder it is to adjust.
 Give yourself time to reprogram.

 If you have any eye health concerns, book an appointment with your local FYidoctors.